nukemberg/opsschool-os-intro/signals/README.md

 1. Run and send the `KILL` signal to the process.
 Install a signal handler for `KILL` then try again.

 ## Signal queue
-1. Run the process with signal handler install for `USR1` only
+1. Run the process with signal handler installed for `USR1` only
 1. Send `USR1` to the process and then immediately send it again.
 Observe the output of the program.
 1. Install a signal handler for `USR2` as well, run the program and send `USR1` immediately followed by `USR2` to the process.